sdcst12-students/b202-working-with-strings-yuriif671/README.md

 ##### Task 4
 A string is iterable, just like a list.
 Create your deck of cards list by iterating through both strings for ranks and suits, and build a list to represent a deck of cards
 (2 points)

+##### Problem 1
+String handling is important.
+We can break a string into pieces to help us look at parts one at a time using the string.split function
+(2 points)